tillt/radarcalc/README.md

 * tomorrow 09:33 -> c[t4] = 65
 * => I am 14 tasks over what I want them to be - I would waste tasks if I did not solve some before 9:33 tomorrow morning.
 * => Ideally, right now I work through all 11 visible tasks and get number of available tasks down to 7 [c[t0] = c[t0]' = 7].

+After having calculated the very optimum, there still is a very important thing to keep an eye on.
+An entirely populated queue and screen will cause the radar task refill timer to stop.
+That is bad unless you match your actions with that moment.
+Once everything is full, every second that passes is a lost second for your next refill.
+Here is a tip from my Alliance buddy mq91; **always make sure you have at least one spot free** - the counter will continue then.

+* => **c[t0]'' = (V + Q - 1) - x * N**

+Applying mq91's safety just slightly changes the above calculation.
+Use the above and subtract one task from c[t0]' for getting a useful value.
+We then land at a  when applying this to the example.

+* => c[t0]'' = 6

+## More Random Facts on Radar Tasks

+- The tasks expire after 8 hours -- do not let good tasks slide even when trying to save for a race